-Scottish Government reaffirmed its aspirations for communities on its crofting estates to consider the merits of a community buyout.
-Addressing Community Land Scotland’s annual conference on 22nd May 2015, Dr Aileen McLeod - the then Minister for Environment, Climate Change and Land Reform – confirmed that,“… whilst Scottish Government will first and foremost remain a willing landlord, if a crofting community expresses a desire to take control of its own future we will support those ambitions and be an agreeable seller”.
+Scottish Government is supportive of communities on its crofting estates taking steps to consider the merits of a community buyout.
+Whilst Scottish Government will first and foremost remain a willing landlord, if a crofting community expresses a desire to take control of its own future it will support those ambitions and be an agreeable seller.

-To facilitate this Highland and Islands Enterprise, working in partnership with Community Land Scotland, will assist those communities wishing to explore the opportunities and responsibilities of becoming a community landowner and crofting landlord.
+To facilitate this Highland and Islands Enterprise will assist those communities wishing to explore the opportunities and responsibilities of becoming a community landowner and crofting landlord.
 For communities preferring not to consider ownership at this time it will be ‘business as usual’ - Scottish Ministers will continue as landowner.

 Scroll the page below for more information or use our FAQ's to jump to the text you're interested in.